Carrying on a great conversation in a service setting is a fine art — and one of the most underestimated disciplines in Customer Service.

 The German Apprenticeship System

-That experience raised a broader question for me.
+That positive experience raised a broader question for me.

-Was her competence one-off (we got lucky) — or systemic (we could have expected this from anyone in the store).
+Was her competence a one-off (we got lucky) — or was it systemic (we could have expected this level of conversational competence from anyone in the store)?

-That contrast becomes especially clear when you look at how many service organizations train their people.
+That idea becomes especially interesting when you look at how some service functions develop their people.

-Typically, training for new Contact Center Advisors lasts a few weeks.
+In many Contact Centers, training for new Advisors lasts a few weeks.
 Then they are put on the phones — perhaps with a buddy at the beginning.

 Competence in the Service Industry